Guy Carleton, 1st Baron Dorchester: Defence of Canada

 Guy Carleton launched a counteroffensive against the rebels, which included repelling an attempted attack on Trois-Rivières.
 In June 1776, he was appointed a Knight Companion of the Bath.
 He was promoted to the rank of a general for America only on 26 March 1776.

 The next month Carleton commanded British naval forces on the Richelieu River, culminating in the Battle of Valcour Island on Lake Champlain in October 1776 against a rebel fleet led by General Benedict Arnold.
 The British, with a significantly superior fleet, won a decisive victory, destroying or capturing most of the rebel fleet, but the delay prevented Carleton from continuing on to capture Fort Ticonderoga that year.
 His brother Thomas and nephew Christopher both served on his staff during the campaign.
 The morning following the battle, a small island in Lake Champlain was named Carleton's Prize, perhaps to Carleton's embarrassment at the time.

 He was promoted to lieutenant general on 6 September 1777.
 In 1777, command of the major northern expedition to divide the rebel colonies was given to General Burgoyne.
 Upset that he had not been given its command, Carleton asked to be recalled.
-He was replaced as governor and military commander of Quebec in 1778 by Frederick Haldimand, and returned to England.
+He was replaced as governor and military commander of Quebec in 1778 by Frederick Haldimand, and returned to Britain.
 In 1780 he was appointed by Prime Minister Lord North to a commission investigating public finances.
 This post he held until 1782, when General Sir Henry Clinton was recalled in the aftermath of the 1781 surrender at Yorktown.
 Carleton was appointed to replace Clinton as Commander-in-Chief, America, in May 1782.
 His headquarters in New York City were located at Number One Broadway.

 Evacuation of New York

 In August 1783, Carleton was informed that Great Britain would grant the United States its independence.
 With his exit from New York imminent, Carleton asked to be relieved of his command.
-With this news, Loyalists began an exodus from the Thirteen Colonies and Carleton did his best to have them resettled outside the United States.
+After this news, Loyalists began an exodus from the Thirteen Colonies and Carleton did his best to have them resettled outside the United States.

-At a meeting with George Washington, among others, to arrange for the implementation of those parts of the Treaty of Paris relating to the evacuation of New York City, then commanded by Carleton and still occupied by the British Army, many Loyalists and former slaves, Carleton refused to deliver over the human property to the Americans at the time of the British evacuation.
+In May he had met George Washington, amongst others, to arrange for the implementation of those parts of the Treaty of Paris relating to the evacuation of New York City, then commanded by Carleton and still occupied by the British Army, many Loyalists and former slaves.
+Carleton had refused to deliver over the human property to the Americans at the time of the British evacuation.
 Instead, he proposed a registry so that "the owners might eventually be paid for the slaves who were entitled to their freedom by British Proclamation and promises."